-Brazil is participating in the Community of Latin American and Caribbean States (CELAC) Coordination and Cooperation Mechanism on Drugs.
-Moreover, Brazil is a member of the Police Community of the Americas (Ameripol) and has been committed to contributing to the dismantling of organised crime groups involved in drug production and trafficking.
-In fact, Brazil has been identified as a key international partner to reduce the global supply of cocaine by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).
+Ecuador is participating in the Community of Latin American and Caribbean States (CELAC) Coordination and Cooperation Mechanism on Drugs.
+Moreover, Ecuador is a member of the Police Community of the Americas (Ameripol) and of the Latin American Interior Security Committee (CLASI), which has been established in 2022 and driven by the Europe Latin America Programme of Assistance against Transnational Organised Crime (El PAcCTO).
+The country is also a member of CLASI's dedicated task force on drugs and thus has been committed to contributing to the dismantling of organised crime groups involved in drug production and trafficking.
+In fact, Ecuador has been identified as a key international partner to reduce the global supply of cocaine by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).

-However, the Agreement on Strategic Cooperation between Europol and Brazil does not provide a legal basis for the exchange of personal data.
-Nevertheless, this type of increased operational cooperation and the sharing of relevant information between Europol and Brazil would be important in countering serious offences in many crime areas of common interest, such as drug trafficking and environmental crimes, particularly taking into consideration the prominent role of Brazilian criminal networks in the global drug market.
+However, the Working Agreement between Europol and Ecuador does not provide a legal basis for the exchange of personal data.
+Nevertheless, this type of increased operational cooperation and the sharing of relevant information between Europol and Ecuador would be important in countering serious offences in many crime areas of common interest, such as drug trafficking and environmental crime, as well as for crimes against persons.

-In light of this, on 9 March 2023, the Commission presented a Recommendation, proposing that the Council authorises the opening of negotiations for an agreement between the European Union and Brazil on the exchange of personal data between Europol and the Brazilian authorities competent for fighting serious crime and terrorism.
+In light of this, on 22 February 2023, the Commission presented a Recommendation, proposing that the Council authorises the opening of negotiations for an agreement between the European Union and Ecuador on the exchange of personal data between Europol and the Ecuadorian authorities competent for fighting serious crime and terrorism.
 On 15 May 2023, the Council provided its authorisation and adopted negotiation directives.

-The negotiations with Brazil for this Agreement began in July 2023.
-In the interest of having one, coherent and legally binding instrument regulating cooperation between Europol and Brazil, provisions on strategic cooperation and the exchange of non-personal data were also included in the Agreement.
+The negotiations with Ecuador for this Agreement began in June 2023.
+In the interest of having one, coherent and legally binding instrument regulating cooperation between Europol and Ecuador, provisions on strategic cooperation and the exchange of non-personal data were also included in the Agreement.

-After three rounds of negotiations and three technical meetings, the lead negotiators reached a preliminary agreement on text and initialled the draft text of the Agreement on 18 October 2024.
+After three rounds of negotiations and a technical meeting, the lead negotiators reached a preliminary agreement on the text and initialled the draft text of the Agreement on 3 March 2025.